Nyerguds/MobiusMapEditor/MANUAL.md

 Files marked with <sup>(2)</sup> (RA only) can be embedded inside the ''redalert.mix'' or ''main.mix'' archive.

+Note that there is no support for running the editor for one specific game only, while not having the files for the other game(s) available.
+All data needs to be present to make the editor start up.

 ### Tiberian Dawn and Sole Survivor

 These are read from the "Classic\TD" subfolder by default.
+Note that the editor has not been specifically tested on an actual Sole Survivor folder.

 * cclocal.mix (or local.mix) <sup>(*)</sup>
 * sc*.mix <sup>(1)</sup>